Aosdána: Honour - Saoi

+Governance

-Toscaireacht
+Toscaireacht and Assembly

 The Toscaireacht ("delegation") is a committee of ten members, called Toscairí, of the Aosdána.
-It meets several times a year to deal with the administration and external relations of Aosdána, reports to every General Assembly, which meets once a year, and sets its Agenda.
+It meets several times a year to deal with the administration and external relations of Aosdána, reports to every General Assembly, which meets once a year, and sets the assembly's agenda.
 When new members of Aosdána are proposed, the Toscairí have the task of verifying that the nomination process has been complied with, and also that the candidate is willing to accept membership, before the next stage of election is begun.

 Elections

 Toscairí are elected to the Toscaireacht by the members of Aosdána for two years at a time.
 All members of Aosdána are eligible for election, and nominations must be made in writing by three members.
 The electoral process is in two stages.
 First, within each of Aosdána's three disciplines (Music, Literature, and Visual Arts), the two nominees with the highest number of votes are elected: this guarantees a minimum of two Toscairí from each of the disciplines.
 Next, the remaining four places are filled by the remaining nominees from any discipline who have the highest number of votes.